 The focus is mainly to sell the patents to potential buyers in a swift manner.
-Having said that, IP offerings also have a marketplace that lists patents, which aren’t protected under anonymity or confidentiality clauses.
+Having said that, IP Offerings also has a marketplace that lists patents, which aren’t protected under anonymity or confidentiality clauses.

-IP offering acts as a broker for buyer side as well, getting hold of IP based on buyer’s requirement.
+IP offerings act as a broker for buyer side as well, getting hold of IP based on buyer’s requirement.
 For the service, they charge a monthly retainer plus a success fee post successful acquisition of desired patent or technology.

 Providing patent brokering and patent licensing services to patent owners for years altogether, IPIG is an expert in patent monetization.
 Each of the aforementioned services is provided to sellers on a contingency basis, with no upfront costs.

 It is also a client-friendly company, giving patent owners complete control over the process.
 IPIG have a solid track record of deals, making them a good choice as a brokerage partner.